opea-project/GenAIStudio/README.md

 GenAIStudio requires an on-premise Kubernetes cluster.
 If your server does not have Kubernetes set up, please install by following the [Kubernetes official setup guide](https://kubernetes.io/docs/setup/).
 Alternatively, you can try out our [setup onpremise kubernetes script](./setup-scripts/setup-onpremise-kubernetes/readme.md).

 ### Installation
-The installation is done using genai-studio-playbook script.
+The installation is done using genai-studio playbook script.
 The script will
 - Deploy a persistent volume for prometheus and a customized monitoring stack based on prometheus-community/kube-prometheus-stack (which contains both Prometheus and Grafana) in the monitoring namespace.
 - Deploy the studio-backend, studio-frontend and also a studio-nginx in the studio namespace.